Docker-Durban/15.06.2019.Kubernetes.Workshop/README.md

 ![docker compose image](./images/docker-compose.png)

-Docker comes with a tool to orchestrate your applications in a simple manner with a .yml file.
+Docker comes with a tool to orchestrate your applications in a simple manner with a .yml file definition.

+`Navigate to the folder: 15.06.2019.Kubernetes.Workshop/demo/docker-compose`

 **Example:**